-In the previous chapter we understood stage 1 and stage 2 of equity research.
-Stage 1 dealt with understanding the business and stage 2 dealt with understanding the financial performance of the company.
-One can proceed to stage 3, only if he is convinced with the findings of both the earlier stages.
+In the previous chapter, we understood stage 1 and stage 2 of equity research.
+Stage 1 dealt with understanding the business, and stage 2 dealt with understanding the company’s financial performance.
+One can proceed to stage 3, only if he is convinced with both the earlier stages’ findings.
 Stage 3 deals with the stock price valuation.

 The objective of the next two chapters is to help you understand “the price”.
-The price of a stock can be estimated by a valuation technique.
-Valuation per say helps you determine the ‘intrinsic value’ of the company.
-We use a valuation technique called the “Discounted Cash Flow (DCF)” method to calculate the intrinsic value of the company.
-The intrinsic value as per the DCF method is the evaluation of the ‘perceived stock price’ of a company, keeping all the future cash flows in perspective.
+A valuation technique can estimate the price of a stock.
+Valuation per se helps you determine the ‘intrinsic value’ of the company.
+We use a valuation technique called the “Discounted Cash Flow (DCF)” method to calculate the company’s intrinsic value.
+The intrinsic value as per the DCF method is evaluating the ‘perceived stock price’ of a company, keeping all the future cash flows in perspective.

 14.2 – The future cash flow

 The concept of future cash flow is the crux of the DCF model.
 We will understand this with the help of a simple example.